Multivariate Systemic Risk Measures and Computation by Deep Learning Algorithms: Experiments

 Taking $p=2$, the estimated overall risk allocation $\hat{\rho} = -14.383$; and the estimated \textit{fair} risk allocations for all institutions $\left\{\mathbb{E}_{Q_\bfX}[Y_\bfX^n], n=1,\ldots,10\right\}$ are

 Note that the sum of the estimated \textit{fair} risk allocations is $-14.37$ and it is close to the estimated overall risk allocation above.
 It shows the consistency of our results in this case without explicit solutions.
 We also find that the estimated Radon-Nikodym derivative is a function of the sum of the risk factors $S$, for any values of $p$, as shown in Figure~\ref{fig:Q-S-otherU}.
-This is consistent with the last result in Theorem~\ref{thm:recap} that $\rn{Q_\bfX}{\probp}$ are (essentially) $\sigma(S)$-measurable.
+This is consistent with item 5 in Theorem~\ref{thm:recap} stating that $\rn{Q_\bfX}{\probp}$ are (essentially) $\sigma(S)$-measurable.